zaidqureshi2/Resume/resume.md

 - Built, sold, diagnosed, and repaired Windows PCs.
 - Compilation of the bi-weekly newsletter.
-- Writing of scripts in Python, nodeJS, and Excel for various in-store tasks.
+- Writing of scripts in Python, Node.js, and Excel for various in-store tasks.

 ## References